lostella/lostella.github.io/software.md

 Just for fun:

 * [Matto](http://github.com/lostella/matto/).
-A simple chess player implemented in C. I started this when I was 17 and learning the C programming language, so there's a lot of room for improvement.
+Simple chess player implemented in C. I started this when I was 17 and learning the C programming language, so there's a lot of room for improvement.
 Yet it plays!

 * [podds](http://github.com/lostella/podds/).
-A multi-threaded Texas hold 'em poker odds evaluation tool, written in C, command line only.
+Multi-threaded Texas hold 'em poker odds evaluation tool, written in C, command line only.